julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, January 01, 2025.
+Thursday, January 02, 2025.
 Quote of the day:

-> "In art as in love, instinct is enough." - Anatole France
+> "Where there is love there is life." - Mahatma Gandhi